Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Applications

 \section{Applications}

+is written with flexibility and ease of use as a high priority.
+Its modular design allows for efficient exploration of the relationship between image features and different parts of the accretion flow.
+It also enables the user to probe the importance of the physical mechanisms that determine the emission and propagation of light through the fluid domain.
+The ability to heuristically and quantitatively decompose an image in this way has many benefits, including:

+\textit{(i)} {\tt Mahakala} can be used to compute the amount of emission coming from regions of inflow/outflow or from the disk/jet (or counterjet).
+Different parts of the flow have different plasma properties and are subject to different heating mechanisms, so the ability to identify the origin of emission is crucial when attempting to connect observations to underlying physics.
+Emission from different locations will also undergo different general relativistic effects as it propagates to the observer.
+Understanding and constraining the geometric origin of emission therefore also helps improve our understanding of the robustness of tests of general relativity from horizon-scale images.

+\textit{(ii)} {\tt Mahakala}'s design also enables a quantitative comparison of the importance of different physical effects on the image features accessible to the EHT.
+One of the primary science outputs of EHT observations has been the image brightness asymmetry and structure \citep[][see also \citealt{2022ApJ...924...46M}]{M87_paper_5,SgrA_paper_5}.
+Doppler beaming, gravitational redshift, absorption through the disk, and the underlying radial emission profile all influence the ring brightness morphology.
+It is therefore important to quantitatively categorize the importance of these effects in different accretion models in order to interpret the observational data.

-We use {\tt Mahakala} to simulate 1.3~mm images of GRMHD outputs generated by the new {\tt AthenaK} code (J.~Stone et al.~in preparation).
-As a proof of concept, we use a single low-resolution, uniform Cartesian grid GRMHD simulation with spin $a=0.9\,M$ and initial conditions that result in low magnetic flux near the horizon, commonly referred to as the standard and normal evolution state (SANE, see, e.g., \citealt{Igumenshchev}).
-We simulate images of 300 GRMHD snapshots with a time resolution of $50\,M$.
+We now use {\tt Mahakala} to simulate 1.3~mm images of GRMHD snapshots produced by the new {\tt AthenaK} code (\citealt{Athena++,AthenaK}).
+We consider two nested-mesh Cartesian grid GRMHD simulations with black hole spin $a=0.9375\,M$.

+The simulations were initialized to produce either the magnetically arrested disk (high magnetic flux, MAD; \citealt{2012MNRAS.426.3241N}) or standard and normal evolution (low magnetic flux, SANE; \citealt{Igumenshchev}) steady state configuration.
+Each simulation was run until $t = 10,000\,M$ in a grid extending to $\pm 1024\,M$ in each of the $x$, $y$, and $z$ directions.
+Each level of refinement was initialized with a resolution of $128$ grid zones across, and the innermost refinement level had a resolution of $16$ zones per $M$ spanning between $\pm 4\,M$ in $x$, $y$, and $z$.
+We simulate images of 100 GRMHD snapshots (50 MAD and 50 SANE; over the last $5,000\,M$ of each simulation) with a time resolution of $100\,M$.
 Throughout this section we use ray-traced images with a field of view of $64\,M$ and an image resolution such that the pixel side length is $1/8 \,M$ (see \citealt{Psaltis_et_al_Resolution} for an exploration of the effects of resolution in simulated images).